leeprovoost/international-postcode-lookup-api/README.md

 ## TODO

-- Fix loading issue in JQuery code (front-end), currently locked to UK addresses
+- ~~Create JQuery front-end~~
-- Fix mongodb import code, force all fields to be string instead of mixed string and integer
+- ~~Fix loading issue in JQuery code (front-end), currently locked to UK addresses~~
-- Create conversion scripts for the DHL data files
+- Create Java-based file conversion and import script for MongoDB
 - Use proper Data Transfer Objects instead of passing on the model object and hide ugliness of mongodb objects
 - Implement Exception handling
 - Add tests